lightly-ai/lightly/docs/source/docker/advanced/datasource_metadata.rst

 Following, we outline the format in which metadata can be added to a Lightly datasource.
-Everything regarding metadata will take place in a subdirectory of your configured datasource called `.lightly/metadata`.
-The general structure of this directory will look like this:
+Everything regarding metadata will take place in a subdirectory of your configured **output datasource** called `.lightly/metadata`.
+The general structure your input and output bucket will look like this:

 .. code-block:: bash

-    datasource/my_dataset
+    input/bucket/
         + image_1.png
         + image_2.png
         + ...
         + image_N.png

+    output/bucket/
         + .lightly/metadata
             + schema.json
             + image_1.json